mpascualcme/practical-exam-1/README.md

 - inside /root/docker, create a docker file. in the Dockerfie, use httpd:2.4 as the base image and serve the contents of public-html
 - build a docker image, tag it as 'myapp'. select "docker.io/library/httpd:2.4" when prompted during build
 - run an instance of the 'myapp' image. expose the service to port 5566.
-Ensure that this service is accessible from your laptop browser.
-Ensure that this docker container is persistent across reboots.
+Ensure that this service is accessible from your laptop browser. write the 'docker run' command that you used to /root/docker/commands.txt

 ## scripting and vim - *5 points*
 - write a script that will download http://www.superfly.acme/fileserver/kdump.conf 10 times, at 30 seconds interval each, saving the file each time to /dev/null